mendhak/Gradle-Github-Colored-Output/README.md

-# Gradle Travis Colored Output (for tests)
+# Github Actions Colored Output with folding (for Gradle tests)

-When running Gradle tests on Travis CI, the terminal is usually set to `dumb` mode, so you get very plain looking output.
-However, Travis does [allow for colors](https://blog.travis-ci.com/2014-04-11-fun-with-logs/) in their logs.
+When running Gradle tests on Github Actions, you get very plain looking output.
+Github Actions does allow for colors in its output, as well as folding.

-This Gradle script plugin formats the Gradle test output in a slightly colorful way (made for Travis CI but works in terminal).
+This Gradle script plugin formats the Gradle test output in a slightly colorful way (made for Github Actions, Travis CI and also works in terminal).
 It also adds a summary at the end.

 ## Usage